Nathan-Levi1701/invoice-ocr/README.md

 npm run build
 ```

-You will see the generated file in `dist` that ready to be served.
+You will see the generated files in `dist` that are ready to be served.